 Engage with others.
 Comment, like and share your followers’ content.
 Make sure you engage with posts and people relevant to your industry.
 You’ll likely be able to grow your connections because your comments and likes can be viewed on posts, so others in your industry may be interested in having you as a connection.

 Join LinkedIn groups.
 There are vast communities on LinkedIn that focus on different industries or interests.
 For example, the general interest group called Insurance Professionals has 226,000 members.
 In this group, you can gain insurance industry insights or find resources for different insurance issues.
 There are also special interest groups, such as the Insurance Underwriter’s Professional Network, which has 35,000 members.
 This group discusses relevant industry information and the market to help members grow in their professions.

 Use LinkedIn Messaging.
 If you’re hosting an event or want to stay connected with those in your network or groups, send them messages through LinkedIn Messaging.
 This way, you can connect one-on-one and personally invite a connection to an event you may be hosting.

 Write recommendations or give endorsements.
 Not only does endorsing or recommending a connection show that you recognize his or her skills, but you’ll also likely receive an endorsement or recommendation in return.
 It’s important to note that only first-degree connections can provide an endorsement on a person’s profile.
 If a connection endorses or writes a recommendation for you, reach out to them to grab lunch or coffee to continue networking and building the relationship.

-Farm Bureau Helps Agents With Social Media
+Farm Bureau Helps Agents with Social Media

-Grow Your Career With Farm Bureau
+Grow with Farm Bureau

-Are you ready to take control of your career?
+Are you ready to take control of your life?
 Look no further than becoming a Farm Bureau insurance agent.
 We offer our agents the ability to run their own businesses, competitive financing, training, marketing support and much more.
 Learn more about becoming a Farm Bureau agent.